thebrewergame/website/README.md

 ## Utmost thanks

 [Adnan "Aridan" Bukvic](https://aridan.net/), aka actuallyaridan, for making the site possible by modernizing and improving the initial code and pulling it out of 1992 in appearance

+Google, for providing the original iconography throughout the website as part of their [Material Symbols](https://fonts.google.com/icons).